 - Independent Oversight and Expertise.
-The Compensation Committee, which is comprised solely of independent directors, manages our Board's responsibilities relating to the compensation of our executive officers, including our NEOs.
-The Compensation Committee has engaged Towers Watson to provide it with executive compensation advice, and Towers Watson's independence is affirmed and maintained by adherence to protocols established at the outset of its engagement, which include procedures designed to prevent conflicts of interest. - Robust Planning and Evaluation Process. assistance of Towers Watson, the Compensation Committee begins planning executive compensation months in advance, giving consideration to the results of our prior year advisory stockholder vote to approve executive compensation, market trends, changes in laws and regulations, the proxy voting guidelines of our institutional investors and the voting policies of stockholder advisory firms.
+The Compensation Committee, which is comprised solely of independent directors, manages our Board's responsibilities relating to the compensation of our executive officers. including NEOs.
+The Our Compensation Committee engaged Towers Watson to provide it with executive compensation advice, and Towers Watson's independence is affirmed and maintained by adherence to protocols established at the outset of engagement, which include its procedures designed prevent conflicts of interest. - Evaluation Robust Planning and Process.
+With the assistance of Towers Watson, the Compensation Committee begins planning executive compensation months in advance, giving consideration to the results of our prior year advisory stockholder vote to approve executive compensation, market trends, changes in laws and regulations, the proxy voting guidelines of our institutional investors and the voting policies of stockholder advisory firms.
 The Compensation Committee utilizes a total direct compensation positioning strategy that references market survey data and utilizes peer groups for measuring achievement of certain performance objectives.
 To determine executive compensation, the Compensation Committee performs an annual performance review of each of our NEOs and reviews tally sheets that summarize all elements of NEO compensation.

 - "At-will" Employment.
-None of our NEOs have employment agreements; as a result, their continued employment remains at all times subject to our satisfaction with their individual performance.
-In addition, the terms and conditions of their employment are governed by approved plans, which ensures consistency among our executives and eliminates the need for us to individually negotiate their compensation packages. - Stringent Stock Ownership Requirements.
+None of our NEOs have employment agreements; as a result, their continued employment remains at all times subject to our their individual satisfaction with performance.
+In addition, the terms and conditions of their employment are governed by approved plans, which consistency among ensures executives and eliminates the need for us to individually negotiate their compensation packages. - Stringent Stock Ownership Requirements.
 Our NEOs are required to obtain and maintain a significant amount of our common stock to ensure their interests remain aligned with those of our stockholders.
 If an NEO fails to comply with or make reasonable progress towards meeting his applicable requirement, he is required to retain all net shares acquired from the exercise of stock options or the vesting of stock awards. - Management of Excessive Risk-Taking.
 As described in Oversight of Risks Associated with Compensation Policies and Practices, our program has several features that together mitigate excessive risk-taking behavior by our NEOs, including equity incentives that vest over three- and four-year periods and capped financial and individual modifiers under our annual bonus plan.